 The Canadian Radio-television and Telecommunications Commission (CRTC) regulates broadband and cellular services.
 Federally, the goal of the Innovation, Science and Economic Development (ISED) department is to have 95% of Canadians connected to high-speed internet (defined as up to 50Mbps download/10 Mbps upload speeds) by 2026, and all Canadians (including those living in rural and remote areas) by 2030.

-The Province has committed to servicing all Ontarians by 2025 to at least the CRTC standard.
-At the time of writing, the details of the Ontario Connects program (e.g., service standards, reverse auction rules) are unknown.
+The provincial government has committed to servicing all Ontarians by the end of 2025 to at least the CRTC standard.
+Details of the Ontario Connects program (e.g., service standards, reverse auction rules) can be found here.